Hugh Austin Windle Pilkington: Family background

 Hugh Pilkington was direct descendant of Richard Pilkington who in 1826 founded an early glass manufacturing company that in 1845 became Pilkington Brothers Ltd. Innovative methods of glass manufacture developed by the company resulted in the company earning great income, and members of the Pilkington family became beneficiaries of company trusts.
-Hugh Pilkington's father, Roger Windle Pilkington (b.
-17 January 1915, died 5 May 2003) became president of the London Missionary Society in 1962.
+Hugh Pilkington's father, Roger Windle Pilkington (17 January 1915 – 5 May 2003) became president of the London Missionary Society in 1962.
 Hugh, while still young, accompanied his father on travels overseas, including to East Africa.

 Education and early working life

-Hugh was educated at Cambridge University in the 1960s and upon graduation was named the top classical scholar in his graduation year having gained a double first degree and was awarded a number of university prizes.
+Hugh was educated at Rugby School and King's College, Cambridge, and upon graduation was named the top classical scholar in his graduation year having gained a double first degree and was awarded a number of university prizes.

 He then worked for the family firm, Pilkington Glass.
 In Germany and elsewhere but came to realise that he was not suited to the world of commerce.
 He travelled to Africa to translate the Bible and in 1972 he joined the Theology and Philosophy Department of the University of Nairobi, eventually becoming a naturalised Kenyan citizen.
 He became interested in the book of Proverbs and its early manuscripts of Coptic origin.
 This launched him on an Oxford doctoral degree, and also required him to read manuscripts in Ge'ez, the almost extinct church language of the Ethiopian Orthodox Church.
 To learn Ge'ez, Hugh found two young Ethiopian refugees to teach him the language in exchange for board and lodging in his Nairobi home.

 In 1979 Hugh was awarded a doctorate from Oxford.
 His doctoral thesis on the Ethiopic version of the Book of Proverbs remains the only scholarly record of this topic.